-Later, Gollancz encouraged Orwell to investigate and write about the depressed social conditions in Northern England, and he went to the poor coal mining town of Wigan, where he lived in a dirty room over a tripe shop.
+Later, Gollancz encouraged Orwell to investigate and write about the bleak conditions in Northern England, and he went to the poor coal mining town of Wigan, where he lived in a dirty room over a tripe shop.
 He met many people and took extensive notes of the living conditions and wages, explored the mine, and spent days in the town's library researching public health records, working conditions in mines, and other data.
-The result was The Road To Wigan Pier (1937).
+The result was The Road to Wigan Pier (1937).

-The second section of The Road To Wigan Pier shows the early development of Orwell's personal philosophy and his skill as a satirist, both of which have been misconstrued as endorsements of fascism or conservativism.
+The second section of The Road To Wigan Pier shows the early development of Orwell's personal philosophy and his skill as a satirist, both of which have been misconstrued as endorsements of fascism or conservatism.
 Orwell was, in fact, a lifelong socialist.
 Not long after writing The Road To Wigan Pier, Orwell volunteered to fight General Franco's fascists in the Spanish Civil War, using his contacts in the Labour Party to get a letter of introduction.
 In Spain, Orwell joined the POUM, (Partido Obrero de Unificación Marxista - the Workers' Party of Marxist Unification) an ally of Britain's Labour Party, which he was a member of.

-At the time, the POUM was one of a number of leftist factions that supported the Spanish Republican goverment against the fascists.
-Some of these factions had different aims.
-The pro-Soviet Spanish Communist Party, which was controlled by the Soviet Union, denounced the POUM as a Trotskyist organization and embarked on a campaign to suppress it, first by falsely claiming that the POUM was collaborating with the fascists, then, near the end of the war, outlawing the party and attacking its members.
+At the time, the POUM was one of a number of leftist factions that had formed a loose coalition to defend the Spanish Republic from the fascists.
+Another faction, the Spanish Communist Party, which was controlled by the Soviet Union, denounced the POUM as a Trotskyist organization and embarked on a campaign to suppress it, first by falsely claiming that the POUM was collaborating with the fascists, then, near the end of the war, outlawing the party and attacking its members.
 When Orwell was accused of being a collaborator, he came to hate Soviet communism.
 He still fought the fascists and was shot in the throat by a sniper.
-After recovering in a POUM sanitorium, Orwell and his wife barely managed to escape Spain following the fall of Barcelona.
+After he recovered in a POUM hospital, Orwell and his wife barely managed to escape Spain following the fall of Barcelona.
 Tragically, the infighting between the Spanish Communist Party and the other leftist factions would give the fascists the opportunity to win the war.

-Orwell's exposure to Soviet communism and its methods of propaganda and oppression would have a lasting effect on him and lead him to write his two greatest novels, Animal Farm (1945) and Nineteen Eighty-Four (1949).
-Animal Farm was an anti-Stalinist fairy tale set on a farm where the animals are ruthlessly oppressed and exploited by the humans for whom they toil.
+Orwell's experience with Soviet communism and its methods of propaganda and oppression would have a lasting effect on him and lead him to write his two greatest novels, Animal Farm (1945) and Nineteen Eighty-Four (1949).
+Animal Farm was an anti-Stalinist fable set on a farm where the animals are ruthlessly oppressed and exploited by the humans for whom they toil.
 So, the pigs Old Major (who symbolizes Lenin), Napoleon (Stalin), Snowball (Trotsky), and Squealer (Soviet propaganda minister Vyacheslav Molotov) stage a violent revolution and overthrow the humans.
-But soon, Napoleon assumes dictatorial power, establishes totalitarian rule, and the animals' new utopia becomes even more oppressive and miserable than their existence under human rule.
+But then, Napoleon assumes dictatorial power, establishes totalitarian rule, and the animals' new utopia becomes even more oppressive and miserable than their existence under human rule.